Pro Tips: Deer Hunting in Wind

 - Wear a facemask, gloves, and calf-high rubber boots to control scent.

 Let’s say you’re sitting in your tree stand and the wind shifts.
 What now?
 You can’t climb down and you can’t redirect the wind.
 Redmond Apple or Cherry Bomb Spray is truly the bomb for moments like this.
-It’s a high-powered, sweet-smelling field spray that covers scent and draws deer in—and can be used in several ways.
+It’s a high-powered, sweet-smelling hunting field spray that covers scent and draws deer in—and can be used in several ways.
 When I’m within 50 yards of my stand, I begin spraying Cherry Bomb in my boot tracks to my cover scent.
 If I’m already in my stand and the wind shifts, I squirt it in the air to both mask smell and entice deer in.

 5. Try an Ozone Generator